-The following figures show communications networks that can be configured using the VCX-100. ("Async" is used to indicate "Asynchronous.")
+The following figures show communications networks that can be configured using the VCX-101. ("Async" is used to indicate "Asynchronous.")

-1) 16- or 32-port switch - To double the switching capability, two VCX-100s can be linked together to provide a total of 32 ports, as shown in figure 1-1.
+1) 16- or 32-port switch - To double the switching capability, two VCX-101s can be linked together via the trunk ports, to provide a total of 32 ports, as shown in figure 1-1.